curioustorvald/Terrarum/SAVE_FORMAT.md

 (TEVD stands for Terrarum Virtual Disk spec version 3, TVDA stands for spec version 254; both have MAGIC header of `TEVd`)

+Do not rely on filename to look for a world; players can change the filename

 ## Handling The Player Data

 Some of the "player assets" are stored to the world, such assets include: